+Parents who have child support obligations may wonder when that obligation will end.
+In Colorado, the standard is to halt court-ordered child support once the child has been emancipated.
 This is when the child is legally recognized as an adult.
 For the most part, this happens when the child turns 19.
-However, there are some things to keep in mind concerning the support obligations.
+However, there are some things to consider regarding the support obligations.

-In the U.S.A, this age was once 21 but has since been changed to 19.
+In the U.S, this age was once 21 but has since been changed to 19.
 However, after the changes took place, it was recognized that some individuals turned 19 while still in high school.

 Because high school students are dependent financially on at least one parent in almost all cases, an exception to the law was created.
 Parents with students still in high school are obligated to continue child support payments even if their child turns 19.
 Their support obligation terminates a month after the child graduates.
 If the child stops attending school, child support ends as well.